Deep technical comparison

 Where OpenClaw leads

 - Extensibility DX: The plugin SDK with 219+ exports and dynamic loader makes adding channels and tools lower friction.
-40 extension packages demonstrate ecosystem maturity.
+130+ extensions demonstrate real ecosystem maturity.

-- Channel coverage: 20 messaging platforms vs 9.
+- Channel coverage: 23+ channels vs Comis's 9 - the widest list in the field.
 Beyond the shared set, OpenClaw adds Matrix, MS Teams, Google Chat, Feishu, Mattermost, Twitch, Nostr, and more.

 - Build speed: tsdown (esbuild-based) is significantly faster for incremental builds than tsc-per-package with composite references.